 Greetings, fellow survivors.
 It’s week 86 of the pandemic.
 Or is it week 91?
 104?
 Hard to say.
 No one is really sure when it started.
 For most of us, what we really want to know is when it’s going to end.
-We’ve been speculating on that since early summer of 2020, and even with all we’ve learned since, we still can’t definitively say.
+We’ve been speculating on that since the early summer of 2020, and even with all we’ve learned since we still can’t definitively say.

 Which begs the question, what if it never ends?
 Could we survive and live with this psychotic bug moving forward?

 Probably.
 After all, we’ve managed to adapt and overcome every other unstoppable destructive force thrown at us so far.
 Smallpox, earthquakes, hurricanes.
 Reality TV.
 Social media.
 The ridiculous overtime in college football.